firasuke/DOTSLASHLINUX/content/post/2017-09-10-The-Linux-Kernel-Configuration-Guide-Part-11.md

 Okay enough talking, let's get this thing started!
 <hr/>
 <h3>How do I know what options I need to include in my kernel configuration?</h3>
 The question that tired a lot of people especially kernel newbies.
-The thing you're not going to find what your system supports if you're going to boot a kernel that you've made (unless you've enabled everything which is really a tedious and error prone process).
+The ugly truth is that you're not going to find what your system supports if you're going to boot a kernel that you've made (unless you've enabled everything which is really a tedious and error prone process).
 <br/>
 <br/>
 So the best solution is to grab a bootable ISO from a distribution well-known for its compatibility and performance.
 Luckily, we have two options to choose from.